History of Pakistan # 04 | When a paralyzed man was Governor General of Pakistan | In Urdu

 History of Pakistan #03 The story is that after the martyrdom of Liaquat Ali Khan, the Muslim League made a decision that proved to be dangerous.
 In place of Liaquat Ali Khan, there was a need for a dynamic person who would also draft the constitution of Pakistan and handle the affairs of the country.
 Gozner Nazimuddin was given the post of Prime Minister.
 The Governor-General had considerable powers given to him by the United Kingdom, but he did not formally exercise them now.
 Therefore, Prime Minister Ghulam Muhammad was deemed to be the Governor-General.

-- History of Pakistan #06 When Gawadar became a part of Pakistan In Urdu
+- History of Pakistan #14 Benazir’s Return 1986 and Espionage of Pregnancy In Urdu

 Malik Ghulam Mohammad, a stroke patient, was a bureaucrat.
 His time had nothing to do with the struggle for the establishment of Pakistan.
 Therefore, he was completely unable to understand the aspirations of the people.
 I did not come.
 His American secretary was in charge of translation.
 At that time the constitution of Pakistan was not made and Pakistan was being run under the British Act of 1935.
 History of Pakistan#03 In this act the Governor-General had a lot of powers.
 Instead of becoming the Father of the Nation, General Ghulam Muhammad took advantage of this act and openly exercised his powers, both legitimate and illegitimate.
 Two major incidents took place in Pakistan during this period.
 One was that supporters of the Bengali language were shot at in East Pakistan.
 The other was that martial law was imposed in Lahore to crush the anti-Ahmadi movement.
 Martial law was the first martial law of Pakistan to be enacted up to the level of Pakistan.
 Not only that, but Ghulam Muhammad also took advantage of his powers and fired Prime Minister Khawaja Nazimuddin.